 They’re probably thinking something along those lines, but they have no way to really tell us.

-Skin allergies are really uncomfortable for dogs, so they turn to grooming and scratching as a way of attempting to ease the discomfort.
+Skin allergies are really uncomfortable for dogs, so they turn to groom and scratching as a way of attempting to ease the discomfort.

 With more serious reactions, dogs can lose hair which can lead to entire patches of fur being absent, if left untreated for too long.
 Keep an eye out for coughing or sneezing as these symptoms could be due to respiratory issues related to skin allergies as well.